 Yes, another baby product at the top of this review.
 Truth be told, as the pandemic has progressed, UV light sanitizers on Amazon seem to be perpetually out of stock, not powerful enough to disinfect anything, or fail to list their wattage or lumen output.
 Point being, if you want to buy something that actually works, you’re mostly stuck with baby products.
 Luckily, Grownsy’s UV sanitizing box uses Philips G5 germicidal UV bulbs; read the technical specs here.
 This bulb, while 8W, puts out 2.4W of UV-C light, which is sufficient radiation output to disinfect your devices.

 And then you have the other side of the tray table to think about.
+So maybe just use a Purell wipe for the airplane stuff.

 That said, handheld UV light sanitizers do work if used appropriately.
 And they are useful in certain circumstances—for example, disinfecting silverware at a restaurant, disinfecting your phone in a pinch, or otherwise disinfecting small objects that can be illuminated all at once by the device.

-Runner up portable UV sanitizer
+Portable UV sanitizer

 Time for 99% disinfection: 14 seconds